fedora-infra/mirrors-countme/README.md

   * Might end up in different places/forms in the future
   * Can also run countme-weekly-totals-ui.sh command to see text data easily.

+## Contributing

+You need to be legally allowed to submit any contribution to this project.
+What this means in detail is laid out at the [Developer Certificate of Origin] website.
+The mechanism by which you certify this is adding a `Signed-off-by` trailer to git commit log messages, you can do this by using the `--signoff/-s` option to `git commit`.

 [^IPvBeefy]: Don't worry, 240.159.140.173 is a fake IP address.
 Actually,
              it's the 4-byte UTF-8 encoding for &#x1f32d;, U+1F32D HOT DOG.